Ocean of Morality

 Picture

 Our performance today was 11th out of 16, so a certain amount of tedium had crept into the audience as we began to strut our stuff.
 We started with some hip-hop and then transitioned into traditional ethnic dances.
-JD did his part this time (having refused to do anything at all at the dress rehearsal, probably because I wasn't able to make it to that practice) and afterwards Jiajia said, "It was beyond my imagination" which I think is a compliment.
+JD did his part this time (having refused to do anything at all at the dress rehearsal, probably because I wasn't able to make it to that practice) and afterwards Jiajia said, "It was beyond my imagination" which I think was a compliment.

 My good wife brought our video camera with us too ...and then completely forgot to use it!
 But they say there will be a professionally put together DVD of the whole event in due course.